awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 # Transform Data<a name="data-wrangler-transform"></a>

 Amazon SageMaker Data Wrangler provides numerous ML data transforms to streamline cleaning, transforming, and featurizing your data\.
 When you add a transform, it adds a step to the data flow\.
 Each transform you add modifies your dataset and produces a new dataframe\.
 All subsequent transforms apply to the resulting dataframe\.

 Data Wrangler includes built\-in transforms, which you can use to transform columns without any code\.
 You can also add custom transformations using PySpark, Pandas, and PySpark SQL\.
 Some transforms operate in place, while others create a new output column in your dataset\.

+You can apply transforms to multiple columns at once\.
+For example, you can delete multiple columns in a single step\.

+You can apply the process numeric and handle missing transforms only to a single column\.

 Use this page to learn more about these built\-in and custom transforms\.